techidaily/site-games-able/source/_posts/explore-remote-play-potential-with-steams-storage-solutions.md

  Click on the local drive that stores your games and on the right side you can check the boxes of the games you want to move to the external drive.

  Once you select at least one game, the**Move** and**Uninstall** buttons will brighten up and become clickable.
 Click**Move** and choose the external drive you just added.
-You might want to check out[the best external SSDs](https://www.makeuseof.com/best-portable-ssds/) to speed up the transfer time and improve loading times for more demanding games.
+You might want to check out [the best external SSDs](https://www.makeuseof.com/best-portable-ssds/) to speed up the transfer time and improve loading times for more demanding games.

 ## How to Copy Your Steam Games to Your External Drive